wenjie2wang/touchpy/README.md

 A Makefile is provided to simplify usage.
-We should be able to generate output CSV file by simply calling `make icd9` or `make icd10` in the terminal for ICD-9 codes or ICD-10 codes, respectively.
+We should be able to generate output CSV file by simply calling `make icd9` or `make icd10` in the terminal for ICD-9 or ICD-10 codes, respectively.
 We will then be asked to enter the path of the input CSV file.
 The output file will be generated under the current directory named after the input file with a trailing `_touch` tag.

 For example, suppose we want to generate comorbidity measures from ICD-10 codes and the input file is `data/sample_icd10.csv`, we may simply call `make icd10`